computation-structures/course/L13_Building_the_Beta.md

 also for main memory, where instructions and data are stored.</p>

-<p>You might find it useful to review the chapters on
+<p>You might find it useful to review the lectures on
 combinational and sequential logic in Part 1 of the course.</p>

 <p align="center"><img style="height:450px;" src="lecture_slides/beta/Slide6.png?raw=true"/></p>